Handling deeplinks in a SwiftUI app

 In Summary

-This week, you saw how you can use iOS 14's new onOpenURL view modifier to handle open URL requests for your app.
+In this post, you saw how you can use the onOpenURL view modifier to handle open URL requests for your app.
 You learned that you can define more than one handler, and that onOpenURL is called for all scenarios where your app needs to open a URL.
 Even if your app is launched after being force closed.

 First, I showed you how you can parse a URL to determine which tab in a TabView should be selected.
 Then I showed you how you can change the active tab in a TabView by tagging your views and passing a selection biding to the TabView's initializer.
 After that, you saw how you can navigate to a detail view by doing more URL parsing, and passing a tag and binding to your NavigationLink.

-If you have any comments, questions, or feedback about this post please reach out on Twitter.
-I love hearing from you.
+If you have any comments, questions, or feedback about this post please reach out on X. I love hearing from you.

 Categories